 CVE-2026-40379

-An information exposure vulnerability in Azure Entra ID allows unauthenticated attackers to perform spoofing attacks over the network.
+An information exposure vulnerability in Microsoft Entra ID allows an unauthorized attacker to perform spoofing attacks over the network.

 Executive summary